minity-script/minity/docs/syntax/selector.md

 @armor_stand  // match all armor stands
               => @e[type=armor_stand]
 ````
 This will set the *target selector variable* to `@e`, and will match all live entities of the given type.
-This means that `@player` will match only live players, and you need to use `@a` if you want to target dead players as well.
+This means that `@player` will match only live players, and you need to use `@a` if you want to target all players.

+Can be followed by conditions.

 ### <b>@#</b>*entity_type_tag*
 Sets the `type` condition of the selector.
 If namespace is not provided, it defaults to `minecraft`.